CiscoHD/LabRemoCopy/README.md

     * ### File README

-        - Adding instructions and fixing steps to initializate the venv
+        - Adding instructions and fixing steps to initialize the venv

 * ## Version 0.3.2 | Directory Try and modify class name